suffolklibraries/lgc/content/collections/events/melting-pot-workshops-clay.md

         marks:
           -
             type: bold
-        text: 'The festival will be running from 12:00-21:30 on Saturday and 10:00-16:00 on Sunday, with a dawn programme on the Sunday morning from 03:30-05:00.'
+        text: 'Workshops will take place from 10:30-12:30 every Monday from 15 Jan - 19 Feb.
+You can stay for the whole session, or drop in when you can.'
   -
     type: heading
     attrs: